The Best Action Cameras Tested & Fully Reviewed

 More impressive is the camera’s GPS and motion sensor functionality that allows the user to tag their clips to be able to find these moments easily later.
 It has Wi-Fi and Bluetooth connectivity, has a built-in mic and the ability to attach an external mic.

-The Bandit is slash proof, so a little water flying up when cycling on the dirt trails won’t mess it up.
+The Bandit action cameras are splash proof, so a little water flying up when cycling on the dirt trails won’t mess it up.
 It is waterproof to a depth of 40m with its dive lens on for surfing or underwater shots.

 Criteria Used for Evaluation